Mac security 101: How secure are Macs, really?

 XProtect

-XProtect is Mac’s built-in antivirus software.
-It checks for malicious components when an app is first launched, when it’s changed, and when signatures are updated.
-If XProtect finds known malware, it blocks the software and notifies the user.
+XProtect is a built-in Mac antivirus software.
+It checks for malicious components when an app first launches, when it’s changed, and when signatures are updated.
+If XProtect finds known malware, it provides malware protection by blocking the software and notifying the user.

 Firewall